 Yelapa’s climate is characterized as Tropical Wet and Dry, with a dry winter season and monsoon-like rains in the Summer.
 From November to May, the weather is warm and dry, perfect for a lounge on the beach or a jungle hike.
 June through September, you can expect heat and rains in the afternoon and evening.
 The storms can be quite beautiful, with rain seeming to march across the hills and lightning illuminating the sky.

-Whether you’re an “adventure traveler,” in search of high-impact outdoor activities, or you’re more comfortable lounging on a beach with a fruity-drink and a trashy magazine, Yelapa has plenty to offer.
+When it comes to enjoying Yelapa activities…whether you’re an “adventure traveler,” in search of high-impact outdoor activities, or you’re more comfortable lounging on a beach with a fruity-drink and a trashy magazine, Yelapa has plenty of to offer.
 Isabel Beach is just a ways down the path from the Casas and is always available for a swim.
 The snorkeling is amazing at our own front door!
 If you want to be more social, you might want to walk the half mile along the scenic footpath through the pueblo to the main beach.
 The main beach is very pleasant, with several restaurants conveniently located and more than willing to place a cool drink in your hand and bring you a plate of chips and fresh guacamole.

 Yelapa is a fishing village with a sizable art community.
 There are a few galleries, and if you inquire, you can find a number of local artists who will be glad to show you their work.